Maghnie/BAC0/doc/source/connect.rst

 Routing Table
 ***************
-BACnet communication trough different networks is made possible by the different routers creating "routes" between the subnet where BAC0 live and the other networks.
+BACnet communication through different networks is made possible by the different routers creating "routes" between the subnet where BAC0 lives and the other networks.
-When a network discovery is made by BAC0, informations about the detected routes will be saved (actually by the bacpypes stack itself) and for reference, BAC0 offers a way to extract the information ::
+When a network discovery is made by BAC0, information about the detected routes will be saved (actually by the bacpypes stack itself) and for reference, BAC0 offers a way to extract the information ::